Chart Color Schemes

 Residential dwelling approval activity has been practically non-existent in Parap

-Parap has had minimal development with just one approval over five years.
-This indicates a mature, established suburb where available land for new construction is limited.
-For buyers, this scarcity of new housing stock typically supports property values and means competition may primarily be among existing homes.
+Parap has had limited development activity over the past five years, with only one approval recorded during this period.
+This indicates a mature suburb where land suitable for new construction is scarce.
+For buyers, the scarcity of new housing stock typically supports higher property values and may result in competition primarily among existing homes.

-When measured against Greater Darwin, Parap records markedly lower building activity (91.0% below regional average per person).
+When compared to Greater Darwin, Parap has significantly lower building activity, recording 91.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
-This is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
+Nationally, this is also below average, reflecting the area's maturity and suggesting possible planning constraints may be in place.

 Frequently Asked Questions - Development